JT-Gresham/Fooocus-IntelArc-ArchLinux/readme.md

 <div align=center>
 Fooocus-IntelArc-ArchLinux is the primary fork for Arch users that have Intel Arc GPUs and wish to install and use FOOOCUS.

-Installation is super easy...just download and run the "Fooocus-IntelArc-ArchLinux-Install.sh" file in a terminal.
+Installation is super easy...just download and run the "Fooocus-IntelArc-ArchLinux-Install.sh" file in a terminal, answer the questions and you should be good to go!

+Note that this installation does require Python 3.10 and the current Intel Arc GPU drivers to be installed prior to running this install script.

 </div>